gyuguen/panacea-smart-contract/README.md

 ## Introduction
 This document covers:
 - How to create Panacea NFT contracts for minting/transferring NFTs.
-- How to create Payment Guarantee contracts for exchanging NFTs for MED.
+- How to create Panacea NFT Redeem contracts for exchanging NFTs for MED.

 ## Creating a NFT contract
 You must go to the panacea-nft directory and compile it.